How To Treat Hard Water and What Is It?

 What Causes Hard Water?

-The mid-Atlantic region – which includes Maryland, Pennsylvania and Virginia – tends to have a layer of bedrock that is calcium-based.
-Because of this, we frequently deal with homes and businesses that have hard water problems.
+Areas in the mid-Atlantic region tend to have a layer of bedrock that is calcium-based.
+Because of this, our team at Carroll Water frequently sees homes and businesses with hard water problems.

 Does Drinking Hard Water Have Any Negative Health Effects?

-Hard water is not harmful to human health, but it can have some negative impacts on household appliances and plumbing systems.
-The EPA classifies hardness as a secondary contaminant, meaning water treatment plants are not required to remove it from the drinking water since it is not considered generally harmful to your health.
+Hard water is not harmful to human health, but it can have negative impacts on household appliances and plumbing.
+The EPA does not regulate hardness as a contaminant in drinking water.
+This means public water suppliers are not required to treat it before distribution

 What are Signs of Hard Water Problems Around the Home?

-- Appliances and equipment become less effective or break down
+- Water-using appliances and equipment become less effective or break down

 Water Spots

-One of the easiest signs you can spot is the presence of water spots on your dishes after you wash them.
-This is caused by two things: either the reaction that hard water has when it interacts with your dish soap or the deposits that magnesium and calcium leave behind when water containing it dries and evaporates.
+One of the easiest signs of hard water to notice is the presence of water spots on your dishes after you wash them.
+This happens for two reasons.
+First, hard water reacts with your dish soap.
+Second, magnesium and calcium leave deposits when the water dries and evaporates.

 Soap Reaction